tulara/wip-tracker/api/README.md

 ```
 You could also forsake gitbash and ditch the winpty.
 Would be cool to start using linux subsystem at some point.

-If you're more in the mood for mood for a GUI, you can connect via Robo 3T.
+If you're more in the mood for a GUI, you can connect via Robo 3T.
 IP address will be the host address for the docker daemon and the mongo default port: `192.168.99.100:27017`

 #### on first run